greenm01/vb4x/docs/vb4x_specs.md

 ##### 2.3.1.2.4 Transport

 Transports are large ships used to ferry PUs or Space Marines between systems.
+They have a CL of one.

 This ship will drop Marines on an enemy planet during an invasion or blitz.
 They also transfer population between colonies.

-They have a CL of one.

 ### 2\.3.2 Squadrons

-Combat ships are organized into squadrons.
+The Space Force is organized by squadrons.
 Each squadron is commanded by a flagship with a Command Rating (CR) that will accommodate ships with a Command Cost (CC) that sum to less than or equal to the CR.
 This enables players to tactically group various classes of ships to balance combat effectiveness.

 Squadrons fight as a unit and die as a unit.
 A squadron's total AS and DS values constitute a sum of all the ships under a flagship's command (including itself).